bjackels5/social-media/README.md

     * /api/thoughts/:thoughtId/reactions
         * POST to create a reaction stored in a single thought's reactions array field
+        * GET all reactions to the thought specified by thoughtId (I added this to the requirements)

-    * /api/thoughts/:thoughtId/:reactionId
+    * /api/thoughts/:thoughtId/reactions/:reactionId
         * DELETE to pull and remove a reaction by the reaction's reactionId value
-            * the original requirements had DELETE under /api/thoughts/:thoughtId
+            * the original requirements had DELETE under /api/thoughts/:thoughtId/reactions
-        * PUT to update a reaction by the reaction's reactionId value

 <a id="requirementCorrections"></a>
 ## Requirement Corrections and Additions

 * Corrections:
     * The requirements said that deleting a reaction should use route `/api/thoughts/:thoughtId/reactions`.
 But that route does not indicate which reaction to remove.
-I changed it to `/api/thoughts/:thoughtId:/:reactionId`.
+I changed it to `/api/thoughts/:thoughtId:/reactions/:reactionId`.
 * Additions:
-    * Added functionality to update a reaction (DID I GET THIS WORKING?)
+    * According to the mockups shown in the requirements, adding a friend is a one sided thing.
+In the mockup, you can see that while lernantino has amiko in their friend list, lernantino is not in amiko's friend list.
+That's more like a 'follow' than a 'friend'.
+I made it work like friends:
+        * adding a friendship means they are both listed in each other's friend list.
+        * deleting a user removes the deleted user from all friend lists.
+    * I added the ability to get all the reactions to a specific thought: GET on /api/thoughts/:thoughtId/reactions
+* Side Note:
+    * If a user creates a thought and then the user changes their username, the thought will have the original user name.
+Similarly for reactions.
+The thoughts and reactions should be saving the user's _id, and then populating the username based on the that _id.

 ---

 <a id="techUsed"></a>